-In point of fact, as mentioned in our previous article, we don’t know with certainty what time of the year the Nativity occurred.
-Two millennia ago it was rare indeed to track the specific date of birth.
+As mentioned in our previous article, we don’t know with certainty what time of the year the Nativity occurred.
+Two millennia ago it was rare indeed to track the specific date of birth, unless you were royalty.
 Neither the gospel of Matthew nor Luke mention either a specific year, nor time of year.
 Matthew ties it to King Herod, who we know died in 4 B.C., while Luke associates it with the census of Emperor Augustus

-While we have documentation that Christmas was celebrated on December 25th as early as A.D.
+While we have historical documentation that Christmas was celebrated on December 25th as early as A.D.
 330 in the Western Church, the Eastern Church celebrated their holiday on January 6th, known as Epiphany (or Theophany) with the visit of the Wise Men.
 We’ll look at the History of Epiphany in January.

 Bill Petro, your friendly neighborhood historian